auth0/docs/articles/integrations/aws-eventbridge.md

 2. Paste the **Event Source Name** in the event source search box to find the newly created AWS Event Source and click on it to associate it with an Event Bus.
 **Note**: The AWS Event Source will remain in pending state until it gets associated with an Event Bus and all the events sent to that Event Source will be dropped.

-3. Once you click in the Event Source, click on the `Associate with Event Bus` button.
+3. Once you click in the Event Source, click on **Associate with Event Bus**.

 4. Name the AWS Event Bus the same name as the AWS Event Source.
 At this point, you can specify permission for this Event Bus or simply associate it.